rouzinho/iCub_Code/Hold-outs/README.md

 Then I will use Transfer Learning to transfer the skill of placing the object to a pointing gesture.

 Unfortunatly, the work is not in progress anymore.
-Video of the set up experiment in this smae folder.
+Video of the set up experiment in this current folder.